 He then goes on to argue that slavery died out in the Union states because of climactic and economic reasons and not because Northerners opposed slavery, per se.
 He also suggests that Yankee soldiers didn't oppose slavery and were only fighting to preserve the Union.

 7. Fort Pickett (Virginia)

-Major General George Pickett was a Virginia native who graduated last in his class from West Point.
+Maj.
+Gen. George Pickett was a Virginia native who graduated last in his class at West Point.
 He served in the U.S. Army but switched sides at the start of the Civil War.
 He led Pickett's Charge on the last day of the Battle of Gettysburg and fled to Canada at the end of the war.
 Fort Pickett is a Virginia Army National Guard installation that was first opened in 1941.

 8. Fort A.P.
 Hill (Virginia)

 Lt.
 Gen. A.P.
 Hill was a Virginia native and West Point graduate who joined the Confederate Army at the start of the war.
 Hill was promoted to lieutenant general after his mentor Stonewall Jackson was killed at the Battle of Chancellorsville.